thytran1/assignments/PM2.md

-cover your design space, (b) the thoroughness in communicating the design and its interactions, (c) the thoroughness and appropriateness of the concept/metaphor explanation as well as (d) the explanation of the advantages and disadvantages with respect to design principles annd rationale.
+cover your design space, (b) the thoroughness in communicating the design and its interactions, (c) the thoroughness and appropriateness of the concept/metaphor explanation as well as (d) the explanation of the advantages and disadvantages with respect to design principles and rationale.
 At least three advantages and disadvantages of each design are expected.